 Maybe the physical symptoms of post-traumatic stress, including hypervigilance and exaggerated startle responses, keep you from ever being at ease.
 Perhaps you have trouble falling asleep or experience recurrent nightmares.
 During the day, you may find it difficult to focus and stay present.

 Living with trauma, you may find yourself in constant distress.
-If so, you might be engaging in self-destructive behaviors as a means for release or using substances to numb your feelings.
+If so, you might be engaging in self-destructive behaviors as a means of release or using substances to numb your feelings.

 Whatever your trauma response may be, symptoms of PTSD can leave you feeling burdened by memories of the past.
 But with therapy for trauma, you can begin to feel free and hopeful for the future